Firefox keywords: custom search with bookmarks

 keyword.

-Now it’s possible to find the definition of a word by typing wkt (or whatever keyword you chose) into Firefox’s address bar, followed by the word you want to know the meaning of.
+Now you can use keyword search to find the definition of a word by typing wkt (or whatever you chose) into Firefox’s address bar, followed by the word you want to know the meaning of.

-Here’s an exercise to test this: what’s the difference between “somnambulism” and “funambulism?”
+Here’s an exercise: what’s the difference between “somnambulism” and “funambulism?”

 What else is possible?